 - Relative health expenditure – The amount spent on healthcare in relation to the location’s Gross Domestic Product (GDP).

-- Absolute health expenditure – The average amount people spend on health care in each location.
-This is calculated by multiplying the relative health expenditure percentage by total GDP.
+- Absolute health expenditure – The average amount people spend on healthcare in each location.
+This is calculated by multiplying the relative health expenditure percentage by the total GDP.

-Looking at Hong Kong, the index reports that people are expected to live an average of 83.98 years, health care makes up 5.4% of the total GDP, and on average people will spend USD 2,021 per year on health care.
+In addition, the index reported that people are expected to live an average of 78.39 years, while healthcare makes up 7.78% of the total GDP, and on average people will spend USD $2,279 per year on healthcare.

 What does this mean in terms of health insurance?

 Is Hong Kong’s healthcare efficient?
 Yes, especially when looking only at the factors included in the Bloomberg Index.
 But you do have to take this index with a slight grain of salt, however, as the index only uses a few metrics.